Running Inference¶

 Input Data Format¶

-Your input file should:
+Your input folder should:

-- Not include the target/label column
+inference.py - Not include

 Output Format¶